mnot/I-D/httpbis-alt-svc/draft.md

 root is questionable).
 UAs that do not have a means of detecting network changes SHOULD place an upper bound on their lifetime.

-### Alternate Service Priorities {#priority}

-Mechanisms for discovering alternate services can associate a priority with them; for example, the Alt-Svc header field uses the "pr" parameter.

-Priorities are numeric, with a range of 0-255, and are relative to the origin server, which has a static priority of 128.
-Higher values are preferable.

-Therefore, an alternate with a priority of 160 will be used in preference to the origin server, whereas one with a priority of 10 will be used only when the origin server becomes unavailable.

-Note that priorities are not specific to the mechanism that an alternate was discovered with; i.e., there is only one "pool" of priorities for an origin.

 ### Requiring Server Name Indication